 Local destinations that offer plane trips to Dumaguete-Sibulan Airport.

 Access to Negros by sea is also commonly done through its two capitals.
 Here are destinations that travel to:

 - Bohol via Tagbilaran

 Here are top ten (10) tourist spots that you can cover in a day or with an itinerary for 2 to 3 days in the island of Negros.
 These are just few of them.
 If you want to know more, click the link for top 25 attractions that can be found in Negros.

 PERTH PARADISE OF SIPALAY

-Arguably, the one to blame for the influx of tourists in Sipalay.
-Not that it’s meant in a bad way, but the resort is a magnet for a fascinating view of an infinite azure that stretches from the waters of its pool to the horizons of its seas where awaits an iconic sight of dotted, limestone hills.
+Arguably the one to blame for the influx of tourists in Sipalay.
+Not that it’s meant in a bad way, but the resort is a magnet for its view of an infinite azure that stretches from the waters of its pool to the horizons of its seas where await an iconic sight of dotted, limestone hills.
 The resort is a 15-minute ride from the town proper.
 Entrance fee is P80, with a separate fee for use of pool for P100.
 Cottage is P500 and kayaking activity per person is P250.
 Contact them at +63 946 059 0076.